 Microsoft’s Xbox Series S is the smaller version of the Xbox Series X that offers next-generation performance, but with pared-down tech specs limiting the console in resolution output and graphical power.
 The console features an 8-core AMD zen 2 processor running at 3.6GHz, AMD RDNA 2 graphics with 4 teraflops and 20 compute units clocked at 1.565GHz, 10GB of GDDR6 RAM, and custom PCIe 4.0 NVME 512GB Solid-State Drive (SSD).

-The Xbox Series S is 60 percent smaller than the Series X since it does not include a disc drive, which means that all the games will need to be downloaded from the Microsoft Store using a Xbox Live Gold or Xbox Game Pass subscription.
+The Xbox Series S is 60 percent smaller than the Series X since it does not include a disc drive, which means that all the games will need to be downloaded from the Microsoft Store using an Xbox Live Gold or Xbox Game Pass subscription.
 However, even in this compact design, the Series S has four times the processing power as the Xbox One console and supports gameplay up to 120fps, hardware-accelerated DirectX Ray Tracing and Variable Rate Shading.
 In addition, it offers three times the graphical performance of an Xbox One, but unlike the Series X, the Series S is designed for games at 1440Pp at 60fps, with support up to 120fps.

 Also, the custom storage features the Xbox Velocity Architecture that provides more than 40x the I/O bandwidth of an Xbox One resulting in faster loading times, reliable frame rates, and Quick Resume for multiple titles.

 Xbox Series S specs list

 Here are all the hardware specs for the Xbox Series S:

 |Xbox Series S specs|